-A student wishing to Officially Withdraw from Post University must do so in writing by submitting the withdrawal request to the Office of the Registrar, and copying the Academic Success Counselor or Advisor and Financial Aid Advisor.
+A student wishing to Officially Withdraw from Post University must do so in writing by submitting the withdrawal request to the Office of the Registrar, and copying the Academic Advisor (MC) or Academic Success Counselor (ASC) or and Financial Aid Advisor.
 Should the student withdraw from the University prior to the end of a module or semester, the official transcript will reflect a “W” (withdrawal) grade for all attempted courses in that term.

-A student who has Officially Withdrawn from the University and would like to be readmitted within one year should contact his/her Academic Success Counselor or Advisor.
-After a period of one year from the Official Withdrawal date, the student will need to go through the Admissions process to be officially readmitted to the University (see University Catalog Section 10.20).
+A student who has Officially Withdrawn from the University and would like to be readmitted within one year should contact his/her Academic Advisor (MC) or Academic Success Counselor (ASC).
+After a period of one year from the Official Withdrawal date, the student will need to go through the Admissions process to be officially readmitted to the University (see Section 10.20)

 Administrative Withdrawal (Inactive Student Status)

 Inactive students (those not currently enrolled in a course) will be Administratively Withdrawn from the University.
 Administratively withdrawn students in satisfactory academic-and civic-standing are welcome to enroll in courses for a one-year period without going through the Admissions process.
 Post University’s Student Account’s Department reports Inactive students as Administratively Withdrawn from the University, for purposes of Title IV financial aid.

 Military students who have been activated or deployed with orders and are unable to continue their studies for an academic term (Semester or Module), must do the following: